idia-pipelines/idia-pipelines.github.io/containers.md

 title: Software Containers
 permalink: /containers/
 ---
+# TL;DR
+At IDIA, software is available and managed using [Singularity][singularity] containers.
+You can find out more about what's available and how to use them on our dedicated [Github][github-containers] repository.

 # Introduction
 The installation of Singularity is easy and simple to install.
 The important bits to note is that